desain/owlbear-emanation/README.md

      * If set to null, the aura will not be visible.
      */
     visibleTo?: string | null;
     /**
+     * Which Owlbear Rodeo layer the aura will be on.
+If not provided, the 'DRAWING' layer
+     * will be used.
+     */
+    layer?: Layer;
+    /**
      * Blend mode for effect-based auras.
 Only used if the `style` parameter is an effect type.
 If not provided,
      * the default SRC_OVER value will be used.